Use Shipium to Optimize Your Dropshipping Operations MAchine Learning

 Explore how data-driven, closed-loop parcel fulfillment enables informed decision-making about your supply chain.

-Streamline your carrier management with Green Mountain and Shipium
+Streamline carrier contract optimization with Green Mountain and Shipium

-The Shipium platform’s multi-carrier parcel management — combined with Green Mountain’s intelligent services and carrier relationships — makes it easy for ecommerce businesses to simplify their shipping operations.
+The Shipium platform’s multi-carrier parcel management — combined with Green Mountain’s carrier contract management software and strategic relationships — makes it easy for ecommerce businesses to simplify their shipping operations.
 In fact, when switching to Shipium from a legacy platform, users see a cost reduction of up to 24% on shipments delivered in 3 days or less.

 Book a demo today and explore how Shipium and Green Mountain can help enhance your carrier contract management.